TECLIB/gitflow-doc/source/hotfix.rst

 Lifetime
 --------

-Just like :doc:`features`, you will have nothing to do if there were no changes on the master branch since you've created your `hotfix`.
+Just like :doc:`features`, you will have nothing to do if there were no changes on the ``master`` branch since you've created your `hotfix`.

-If something has changed in the master, that means another `hotfix` has already been done, which also means that the version you are using is probably incorrect now.
+If something has changed in the ``master``, that means another `hotfix` has already been done, which also means that the version you are using is probably incorrect now.
 In that case, you will have to:

 * rename your `hotfix` branch,
 * update the code